Visible thread veins on the legs — Fotona Nd:YAG vascular laser, supported by lymphatic drainage.

 Leg thread veins — also called spider veins or telangiectasia — are the fine visible veins that appear on thighs, calves and ankles.
 They develop from weakening vein walls, venous reflux, hormonal factors, pregnancy and prolonged standing.
-The gold-standard treatment is vascular laser or sclerotherapy — specialised services we're expanding clinical capability for.
-At Feonix Aesthetics in Coventry, we offer consultation to assess severity and discuss the right pathway honestly, including referral where appropriate.
+At Feonix Aesthetics in Coventry, we treat leg thread veins with the Fotona Nd:YAG long-pulse vascular laser as our primary intervention, supported by lymphatic drainage as a post-treatment recovery modality.
+Results are improvement in visible veins, not guaranteed elimination of every vessel; new thread veins can develop over time depending on lifestyle and genetic factors.

 Leg thread veins develop when small valves within the veins weaken or malfunction, allowing blood to pool and the vessel to dilate and become visible through the skin.
 Genetic predisposition is the strongest risk factor; if your parents have thread veins, you are significantly more likely to develop them yourself.
 Hormonal influences play a major role, with oestrogen and progesterone affecting vein wall strength and elasticity, which is why thread veins are more common in women and often develop or worsen during pregnancy, with oral contraceptive use, or during menopause.
 Prolonged standing or sitting restricts blood flow and increases pressure in the leg veins, contributing to their dilation.
 Sun exposure can weaken the skin and superficial blood vessel walls, making thread veins more prominent.
 Excess weight places additional pressure on the leg veins, and ageing naturally weakens the vein walls and valves over time.
 Previous injuries or trauma to the legs can also trigger thread vein development in the affected area.

 There is no cream, supplement, or home device that can eliminate existing thread veins.
 While compression stockings can help prevent new veins from forming and support circulation, they cannot close established thread veins.
-Professional laser treatment at Feonix Aesthetics provides the only effective non-surgical solution for permanently eliminating leg thread veins.
-Book a consultation at our Coventry or Leamington Spa clinic to start your journey to clearer, more confident legs.
+The Fotona Nd:YAG vascular laser at Feonix Aesthetics is our clinical intervention for leg thread veins, with lymphatic drainage supporting recovery between sessions.
+Book a consultation at our Coventry or Leamington Spa clinic to discuss the right pathway for your veins.

 Leg thread veins can significantly impact body confidence and lifestyle choices.
 Many people with visible thread veins on their legs avoid wearing shorts, skirts, and swimwear, even in warm weather.
 Beach holidays, swimming pools, and changing rooms can become sources of anxiety.
 Some individuals use heavy body makeup or self-tanning products to try to disguise the veins, which can be messy and unsatisfying.
 The frustration of watching thread veins gradually multiply over the years without an effective home solution drives many clients to seek professional leg thread vein treatment in Coventry and Leamington Spa at Feonix Aesthetics.